rhayes777/PyAutoFit/docs/overview/model_fit.rst

         def log_likelihood_function(self, instance):

             # The 'instance' that comes into this method is an instance of the Gaussian
-            # class, which the print statements below illustrate if you run the code!
+            # class, which the print statements below illustrates if you run the code!

             print("Gaussian Instance:")
             print("Centre = ", instance.centre)
             print("Intensity = ", instance.intensity)
             print("Sigma = ", instance.sigma)

-            # Get the range of x-values the ``data`` is defined on, to evaluate the model
+            # Get the range of x-values the data is defined on, to evaluate the model
             # of the Gaussian.

             xvalues = np.arange(self.data.shape[0])

-            # Use these xvalues to create model ``data`` of our Gaussian.
+            # Use these xvalues to create model_data of our Gaussian.
             model_data = instance.profile_from_xvalues(xvalues=xvalues)

             # Fit the model gaussian to the data, computing the residuals, chi-squareds
-            # and returning the log likelihood value to the ``NonLinearSearch``.
+            # and returning the log likelihood value to the NonLinearSearch.

             residual_map = self.data - model_data
             chi_squared_map = (residual_map / self.noise_map) ** 2.0